DataDog/integrations-core/docs/dev/create-an-integration-recommended-monitor.md

 ## Follow alerting best practices

-Below is an example of a well defined monitors:
+Below is an example of a well-defined monitors:

 {{< img src="developers/create-an-integration-recommended-monitor/monitor-example.png" alt="An example of a Recommended Monitor" width="100%">}}